CookEditors/NOS/_posts/2015-09-10-parting-gift.md

 Trust me! he thought bitterly.
 You don’t know if you can trust me?

-He tried a laugh on, just to see if it would fit, and when it didn’t, he turned and walked quickly from the house to the oar.
+He tried a laugh on, just to see if it would fit, and when it didn’t, he turned and walked quickly from the house to the car.
 There was a harsh bitter nip of Fall in the air.
 The breaths he took crackled in his lungs and reminded him of football games and the sharp clean tang of mustard on hot-dogs and the closeness and warmth Eva had been to him then, before Harvey joined the firm and began his series of weekly visits, finally moving into the house next door.

 Pomfret almost tore the transmission out of the car getting it into second gear.
 As he passed Harvey’s house he saw the shadow of Harvey’s bulk against the windowshades, and he knew that before he reached the corner the big eager man would be sneaking slyly through the gate in the hedge to where Eva waited for him.